helloSystem/docs/developer/filer-context-menus.md

 In order to be valid, a menu must have a non-empty name, and include at least one valid subitem.

-It is the responsability of the implementation to ensure that the displayed menus are relevant, _i.e._ not empty, with no separator at the begin or the end of the menu, with no double separator, etc.
+It is the responsibility of the implementation to ensure that the displayed menus are relevant, _i.e._ not empty, with no separator at the begin or the end of the menu, with no double separator, etc.

 As stated